-- 10. As for the indexes for the control of precision, the sensory lab can calculate either one index for classified attribute (fruity for EVOO and defect of a higher intensity predominant defect for VOO and LVOO, determined by the panel) or one for the defects and another for the fruity attribute separately.
-In any case, the lab should keep the corresponding fully documented records. - 11.
-The below tables 4 and 5 include the necessary calculations for the estimation of cumulative indexes of trueness, in order to facilitate the work of sensory lab.
-In addition, the calculation can be performed in batch mode or in continuous mode, as explained before.
+- 5. As for the indexes for the control of precision, the sensory lab can calculate either one index for classified attribute determined by the panel (fruity for EVOO and defect of a higher intensity predominant defect for other categories), or one for the defects and another for the fruity attribute separately.
+In any case, the lab should keep the corresponding fully documented records. - 6.
+The below tables 4 and 5 include the necessary calculations for the estimation of cumulative indexes of trueness, in order to facilitate the work

-12. Besides, one of the systems in greatest use to check taster performance is to include, from time to time, one or several reference samples for analysis (clearly defined, pre-tested oils).
+- of sensory lab.
+In addition, the calculation can be performed in batch mode or in continuous mode, as explained before. - 7.
+Besides, one of the systems in greatest use to check taster performance is to include, from time to time, one or several reference samples for analysis (clearly defined, pre-tested oils).
 Study of the individual variance in the scores obtained by each taster for these check samples makes it possible to determine, from the attendant F value, whether the tasters are keeping up their skills and consistency.
 Likewise, study of the variance of the mean scores obtained by the panel indicates whether or not it is continuing to function properly.